ezekg/graphite/README.md

 @include graphite("/fonts", true);
 ```

 Graphite will also create a local Sass variable for each font-family, so with the example above we would have a `$helvetica-neue: "helvetica-neue"` variable to use within the stylesheet, such as for a font stack.
 Graphite does not handle creating font stacks; that is left up to you.
+Graphite will import the correct filetypes for each font-family.
+This check is run on a family-to-family basis, and not a font-to-font basis; be sure to include the same filetypes for each font in your font-family folder to 404 request errors.

 ### Output